datalad-handbook/book/docs/usecases/ml-analysis.rst

    $ datalad rerun -m "Recompute classification with more iterations" ready4analysis..SGD-100

 Any better?
-Mhh, maybe a different classifier does the job better.
+Mhh, not so much.
+Maybe a different classifier does the job better.
 Let's switch from SGD to a `random forest classification <https://en.wikipedia.org/wiki/Random_forest>`_.
 The code block below writes the relevant changes (highlighted) into the script.